 8.3.
 We may review and vary these Terms and Conditions as they apply to your order from time to time to reflect changes in regulatory requirements and relevant laws.

-- Your consumer right of return and refund.
+Section 9 – Your consumer rights of return and refund.

 9.1.
-If you are a consumer (learner/delegate), you have a legal right to cancel an Agreement under the Consumer Agreements (Information, Cancellation and Additional Charges) Regulations 2013 during the period which is set out below in clause 9.3.
-This means that during the relevant period if you change your mind or decide for any other reason that you do not want to receive or keep a Course, you can advise us of your decision to cancel the Agreement and receive a refund.
-Information and advice about your legal right to cancel the Agreement are available from your local Citizens’ Advice Bureau or Trading Standards office.
+If you are a consumer (Customer), you have a legal right to cancel an Agreement under the Consumer Agreements (Information, Cancellation and Additional Charges) Regulations 2013 during the period which is set out below in clause 9.3.

 9.2.
 However, this cancellation right does not apply in the case of: